Ze-sys/onc-api-example-codes/README.md

 ```

 Although the owner is affiliated with ONC, this repository is a personal initiative.
 Its goal is to promote the api service to a wider community of users by providing portable boilerplate code files.
+The first step to use the api is to register for an account and obtain a token.
+The ONC account creation process is easy, and anyone can have one.
+You can follow the link https://data.oceannetworks.ca/Login?  to register.

 Issues encountered while using any of the example codes in this repository should be reported at https://jira.oceannetworks.ca/servicedesk/customer/user/login?destination=portals.
 The python and R codes may require installing a few packages before one can use them.